tdwg/website/content/pages/conferences/2022/index.md

 The conference will take place 17–21 October with full days of events starting at 9 AM ([UTC+3; EEST](https://www.timeanddate.com/worldclock/converter.html?iso=20221017T060000&p1=238)) running until 6 PM in Sofia, Bulgaria.
 A Welcome Reception will be held Sunday 16 October from 5–7 PM.

+- Beautiful printable program - [https://tinyurl.com/TDWG2022-program](https://tinyurl.com/TDWG2022-program) (thanks to Slavena Peneva and her team!)
-- Detailed schedule (PDF draft) - [https://tinyurl.com/TDWG2022-Sched-Detail](https://tinyurl.com/TDWG2022-Sched-Detail) - last updated 4 October
+- Detailed schedule (PDF draft) - [https://tinyurl.com/TDWG2022-Sched-Detail](https://tinyurl.com/TDWG2022-Sched-Detail) - last updated 14 October
 - Schedule overview by day - [https://tinyurl.com/sched-tdwg2022](https://tinyurl.com/sched-tdwg2022)

 TDWG 2022 will feature [four keynote speakers](https://www.tdwg.org/conferences/2022/keynotes/), two during the opening session on Monday morning and two on Friday afternoon.
 Their abstracts appear in the [Keynote](https://biss.pensoft.net/collection/406/) collection in [TDWG Proceedings 2022](https://biss.pensoft.net/collection/384/).

 ### Presentation information

+**You must be registered for conference Zoom links to present virtually at TDWG 2022** Multiple email reminders have been sent (5, 10, 15 October in MailChimp), as well as personal email reminders.

+**If you are presenting in person** your slides must be uploaded no later than the end of sessions on the day prior to your presentation to allow the transfer by the technical folk at VIBE to the conference laptops.

-**Update** Just added are more [detailed instructions](./presentation-info) for preparing for your presentation at TDWG 2022 as well as instructions for moderators and session organizers. **Deadlines for uploading content for virtual speakers (26 September) as well as virtual poster presenters (7 October)** are included.
+See more [detailed instructions](./presentation-info) for preparing for your presentation at TDWG 2022 as well as instructions for moderators and session organizers. **Deadlines for uploading content for virtual speakers (26 September) as well as virtual poster presenters (7 October)** are included.
 An email via MailChimp was sent out 22 September with the upload link for presenters.

 **Note:** There is no space at the venue for physical posters.